ZainabbHaider/Whisper-SpeechToText/README.md

 ## Overview
 This project focuses on Urdu speech transcription using **OpenAI Whisper Model**.
 It aims to evaluate the transcription performance on publicly available Urdu speech datasets and real-time audio inputs.
 The evaluation includes **Word Error Rate (WER) and Character Error Rate (CER)** comparisons with established benchmarks.

+## Abstract
+Low-resource languages like Urdu lack robust speech-to-text solutions, impacting accessibility in education, media, and public services.
+This project evaluates OpenAI’s Whisper for real-time Urdu transcription, focusing on accuracy, latency, and resource eﬃciency.
+By testing Whisper on clean and noisy audio samples, we aim to benchmark its performance using Word Error Rate (WER) and Character Error Rate (CER).
+The outcomes will include a validated Urdu transcription pipeline, performance benchmarks, and an annotated dataset, contributing to improved accessibility for Urdu speakers.

 ### Objectives
 - Extract and preprocess Urdu speech data from various sources.
 - Perform transcription using **OpenAI Whisper Model** (both normal and real-time).